lauraclarke/dcp-community/rfcs/text/0000-dss-event-journaling.md

 The event data for a single event will be the JSON metadata document currently produced for the DSS JMESPath event subscription service.

-Due to the (currently unbounded) size of the JSON metadata document, new events will be stored directly on s3 as single objects.
+Due to the (currently unbounded) size of the JSON metadata document, new events will be stored directly on object storage as single objects.
 An offline daemon will compile events into journals as needed.

 ### Unresolved Questions